 Continuous Monitoring for Industrial Sources

-(1) The owner or operator of an Oregon Title V Operating Permit program source, as defined in OAR 340-200-0020 must install and operate instrumentation for measuring and recording emissions or the parameters that affect the emission of particulate matter from wood-fired boilers by June 1, 2015, to ensure that the sources and the air pollution control equipment are operated at all times at their full efficiency and effectiveness so that the emission of particulate matter is kept at the lowest practicable level.
-Continuous monitoring equipment and operation must be in accordance with the Department’s Continuous Monitoring Manual.
+(1) The owner or operator of an Oregon Title V Operating Permit program source, as defined in OAR 340-200-0020 must install and operate instrumentation for measuring and recording emissions or the parameters that affect the emission of particulate matter from wood-fired boilers by June 1, 2015, to ensure that the sources and the air pollution control devices are operated at all times at their full efficiency and effectiveness so that the emission of particulate matter is kept at the lowest practicable level.
+Continuous monitoring equipment and operation must be in accordance with the DEQ Continuous Monitoring Manual.

-(2) At a minimum, the monitoring required under paragraph (1) of this section must include:
+(2) At a minimum, the monitoring required under paragraph (1) must include:

 (a) Continuous monitoring of control device parameters for any wood- fired boiler.